jeffxu/git-toolkit/README.md

 - --silence Ivisible all log info, .gitftp.cfg file must given and settings must set properly, or the script will be interrupted without messages.
 Force to overwrite and remove remote file.
 - --force  Force to overwrite and remove remote files.
-- --increase  Only add files, ignore conflicts and remove.
+- --increase  Only add files, skip conflicts and remove action.

 If none of these flag applied, script will ask user for further action when conflicts occured.